posit-dev/bcorp-report/pbc-report.typ

 B Corps#super[TM] meet the highest verified standards of social and environmental performance, transparency, and accountability.
 Posit measures its public benefit by utilizing the non-profit B Lab®’s "Impact Assessment", a rigorous assessment of a company’s impact on its workers, customers, community, and environment.

 #colbreak()
 In 2019, Posit (then RStudio) met the B Corporation certification requirements set by the B Lab.
 In 2023, our certification was renewed, and we are proud to share that our B Lab Impact Assessment score rose from 86.1 to 92.5 with this renewal.
 The B Lab certification process uses credible, comprehensive, transparent, and independent standards to measure social and environmental performance.
-Details of these assessments can be found at #mark()[\[web link\]]
+Details of these assessments can be found at #highlight()[\[web link\]]
 .

 As a PBC, Posit publishes a report at least once every two years describing the public benefit we have created and how we seek to provide public benefits in the future.
 This is the fourth of these reports.
-Previously published reports are available at #mark()[\[here\]]
+Previously published reports are available at #highlight()[\[here\]]
 .

 To fulfill its beneficial purposes, Posit intends to remain an independent company over the long term.
 With the support of our customers, employees, and the community, we remain excited to contribute useful solutions to the important problems of knowledge they face.